 Dinas Dinlle

 At one end of the promenade looms the Iron Age hill castle, which older kids will experience exploring; at the foot of this, near the general public toilets, there is a children’s playground with swings and another playing device.
-At the promenade’s other quite are an air museum and a small airport.
+At the promenade’s other quiet are an air museum and a small airport.
 A pleasure ride in an aircraft or helicopter is a famous way to see nearby landmarks like Puffin Island, Caernarfon Castle, and Snowdon from above.

 Padarn Country Park